frederiksen/WixGAExtension/README.md

 # WixGAExtension
 Bring Google Analytics into your Windows installer.

 With just one line in your WiX installer you can track installations and uninstallations.
+Get insights about your application installed base.

 ![alt tag](https://raw.githubusercontent.com/frederiksen/WixGAExtension/master/documentation/screenshot.PNG)